parallel-minds-assignment/java-kshitija-shinde/README.md

 3. Geocoding Integration:
   - Latitude and longitude for a zip code are fetched using the Nominatim Geocoding API.
   - Weather is retrieved for the latitude and longitude using the Open-Meteo API, which does not require an API key.
+4. Access Weather API with JWT Authentication :
+  - Run Spring Boot Application
+  - Call the Login API to Get JWT Token(Username = "admin", password = "password123")
+  - Copy the JWT Token.Call the Weather API with Bearer Token

 # Development Tips
 1. Code Formatting: Use IntelliJ's built-in code formatter (Ctrl+Alt+L / Cmd+Alt+L)
 2. Code Generation: Use Lombok annotations to reduce boilerplate code.
-3. API Documentation: Access Swagger UI at http://localhost:8080/swagger-ui.html when the application is running.   //optional
-4. Caching: Weather data for a specific zip code is cached for 15 minutes to minimize requests to the external APIs
+3. Caching: Weather data for a specific zip code is cached for 15 minutes to minimize requests to the external APIs

 # Contributing
 1. Create a new branch for your feature.